Canon 70D vs Sony A7R III

 It is notable that the A7R III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 70D lacks such a headphone port.

 Studio photographers will appreciate that the Sony A7R III (unlike the 70D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the 70D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
+Both the 70D and the A7R III have been discontinued, but can regularly be found used on ebay.
+The 70D was replaced by the Canon 80D, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 70D and the Sony A7R III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.